Fruity Bubble Tea – for play and drinking!

 I have been hesitant to use them in our sensory play out of concerns for the kids ingesting one (or more).

 …and we discovered a perk of the edible beads.
 They are terrific for weight gain.
 If you have a child (like I do) who needs to gain weight or recover calories after a bout of illness, these tasty morsels are LOADED!
-Make “bubble tea” for your kids

-How to make Edible Water Beads:
+How to Make Edible Water Beads:

 They come in either rainbow (pastel colors) or black.
 We used the rainbow ones so the drink would be more colorful.
-Either type tastes terrific.
+Either type tastes terrific!

 After the water has been brought to a boil, pour the beads in, turn the water off and cover.

-Once the beads cool, you can use the edible water beads for sensory play, and/or for fruity bubble tea (recipe below)
+Once the beads cool, you can use the edible water beads for sensory play, and/or for fruity bubble tea (recipe below).

 Fruity Bubble Tea: